earthspecies/BEBE/README.md

 This repository contains code for model training and evaluation, presented in our forthcoming work:

-> B. Hoffman, M. Cusimano, V. Baglione, D. Canestrari, D. Chevallier, D. L. DeSantis, L. Jeantet, M. Ladds, T. Maekawa, V. Mata-Silva, V. Moreno-González, A. Pagano, E. Trapote, O. Vainio, A. Vehkaoja, K. Yoda, K. Zacarian, A. Friedlaender, and C. Rutz, "A benchmark for computational analysis of animal behavior, using animal-borne tags," 2023.
+> B. Hoffman, M. Cusimano, V. Baglione, D. Canestrari, D. Chevallier, D. L. DeSantis, L. Jeantet, M. Ladds, T. Maekawa, V. Mata-Silva, V. Moreno-González, A. Pagano, E. Trapote, O. Vainio, A. Vehkaoja, K. Yoda, K. Zacarian, and A. Friedlaender, "A benchmark for computational analysis of animal behavior, using animal-borne tags".
+Movement Ecology 12, 78 (2024). [https://doi.org/10.1186/s40462-024-00511-8](https://doi.org/10.1186/s40462-024-00511-8)

 Please cite this paper if you use this code.
-The preprint is available at [https://arxiv.org/abs/2305.10740](https://arxiv.org/abs/2305.10740).
+The article is available at [https://movementecologyjournal.biomedcentral.com/articles/10.1186/s40462-024-00511-8](https://movementecologyjournal.biomedcentral.com/articles/10.1186/s40462-024-00511-8).
 Code for producing our figures can be found at [https://github.com/earthspecies/BEBE-figures](https://github.com/earthspecies/BEBE-figures).

 <img src="https://user-images.githubusercontent.com/72874445/228656286-3266a247-1935-451c-b315-6b506f7adc24.png">